hykrion/black-bounce-double/README.md

 ![Black Bounce - BH sigma-l](/img/sigma-l-wh.png)

 # Documentation
-For  more information you can consult the pdf in the *doc* folder (English version is just an automatic translation)
+For  more information you can consult the [pdf](https://github.com/hykrion/tfm-docs/blob/main/plantilla-en.pdf)